Rsantct/deq2496/README.md

 A tool to manage the digital processor Behringer ultracurve PRO DEQ2496 EQ/RTA.

-Currently, I use the Ultracurve just as an RTA and level meter to monitor my PC based sound system.
+Currently, I use the Ultracurve just as an RTA and level meter to monitor my PC based audio system.

 This is just an experimental tool, with very basic features ;-)